Coaching Leadership Style explained

 - Does the employee possess sufficient expertise?

-Pros and cons of the Coaching Leadership Style
+Advantages and disadvantages of the Coaching Leadership Style

-Adopting a coaching leadership style can work particularly well, but is not always as effective and desirable.
+Adopting this style can work particularly well, but is not always as effective and desirable.
 However, natural leaders are able to switch between styles and thus use the right style at the right time.
 Advantages of a coaching leadership style are:

-The coaching leader offers his employees sufficient space and freedom to brainstorm about the tasks that must be carried out.
-Coaching leadership can be summarised in the words: ‘try this’.
+The guiding leader offers his employees sufficient space and freedom to brainstorm about the tasks that must be carried out.
+This type of leadership style can be summarised in the words: ‘try this’.

 The leader is closer to the activities on the workfloor than an external coach and therefore has a better idea of the goings-on in the organisation.